stepmanai/.github/profile/README.md

     </picture></a>
   </p>

-and addresses several key challenges by:
+and offers modules to address several key challenges including:
-- Standardizing map file formats to facilitate model integration
+- File format standardization to facilitate framework integration with `trancecode`
-- Refining the definition of stepfile difficulty through comprehensive chart analysis
+- Scalability of the definition of difficulty to minimize inherent biases and subjectivity with `acubed`
-- Evaluating player performance on individual stepfiles
-- Aggregating player scores to derive a comprehensive overall rating
+- Playing performance evaluations based on accuracy and precision to objectively reward players with `pa-scoring`
+- Cross-platform ranked leaderboards to measure and compare player’s skill under a modified ELO rating system with `stepman-rating`

+Each module is developed using the following technological stack:

+And operates under the overall `stepman.ai` ecosystem depicted in the following technical diagram: